 When it comes to comfort, clean clothes are at the top of the list.
 Only the most high-tech, pricey RVs come equipped with washing and drying machines.
 In situations where you don’t have one, you’ll need to find a laundromat or laundry cleaning service in the nearest area.
 However, that’s not always convenient.

 The Scrubba is a portable, pocket-sized wash bag that puts a modern spin on an old-fashioned washboard.
-It contains hundreds on internal proprietary “nobules” that create high-quality washes within six simple steps (and, according to the company, is twice as effective as hand washing).
+It contains hundreds of internal proprietary “nodules” that create high-quality washes within six simple steps (and, according to the company, is twice as effective as hand washing).

 A nice BBQ in warm weather is one of the best pieces of comfort equipment you can add to your RV or camper.
 After all, if you enjoy a great cookout at home, you’ll probably want to apply that same comfort and “hangout” atmosphere on the road.
 Fortunately, there are plenty of portable BBQ systems designed for travel in a camper.
 From the Weber Q 2200 to the Coleman Roadtrip Propane Portable Grill, there are many worthy options for you to choose from.

 Solar panels can be a great addition to your RV.
 Simply put, RV solar panels convert sunlight into electricity, and you’ll definitely take advantage of this on the road.
-This is a cost-effective way to access power, and even during the Winter months or during cloudy days, you’re still likely to get some sunlight to charge your batteries and power some electricity.
-And once they’re set up, they’re set up, they’re essentially maintenance free, giving you the comforting power of home during the day, and easier sleep at night.
+This is a cost-effective way to access power and a great addition to a portable gasoline generator since it won't make noise or exhaust fumes.
+Even during the winter months or during cloudy days, you’re still likely to get some sunlight to charge your batteries and power some electricity.
+And once they’re set up, they’re set up, they’re essentially maintenance-free, giving you the comforting power of home during the day, and easier sleep at night.